 “Generosity costs us something and it requires us to be mindful about what the recipient actually needs.
 The good Samaritan thought of everything the man needed at great personal expense, and not only financially.
 It cost the time that the Levite and Priest were unwilling to give and it took great humility.”

-Unfortunately, there are no organizations doing something similar to Operation Christmas Child but with a less theologically violent bent or headed up by a more compassionate and inclusive CEO.
+Unfortunately, though there are plenty of relief or disaster organizations to support in place of Operation Christmas child, when it comes to Christmas there are no organizations doing something similar but with a less theologically violent bent or headed up by a more compassionate and inclusive CEO.
+(If you know of any, I would love to hear about them!)
 However, there are a multitude of options for families or churches who want to provide those living in poverty with things they actually need and teach their own children about generosity and global poverty at the same time.

 Both Oxfam and Heifer International provide the opportunity to purchase a goat or other livestock for a family in need, which will in turn enable them to have a source of food and income for many months to come.
 Sure, it’s not as hands-on as filling a shoebox, but most of the kids I know would get SUPER excited about buying a goat for someone.
 Plus, it finally gives you a reason to use the goat emoji.

-And of course, if you are looking to do some good with the gifts you purchase for your own friends and family, please consider supporting Joelle’s organization, Badala.
-Badala employs women in Africa so they are able to rise above poverty.
+And of course, if you are looking to do some good with the gifts you purchase for your own friends and family this year, please consider supporting Joelle’s organization, Badala.
+Badala employs women in Kenya and other parts of Africa so they are able to rise above poverty.
 They sell the products that they make, and the profits serve to help the women start businesses and educate orphans.
 Badala’s products can be found here, and they are seriously gorgeous besides being part of a lasting legacy of justice and empowerment.

 I hope that this year as you seek to do justice, love mercy, and walk humbly before our God, you will carefully consider the options available to you and choose organizations and charities that do more good than harm and provide those in need with actual resources unburdened by exclusivistic theology and westernized, first-world notions of “justice.”